 What If Short-Term Memory Loss Is Due Not Just to Aging?

 There are many conditions and factors that can result in short-term memory losses that are not simply part of the normal aging process.
-Distinguishing between short-term memory loss and dementia, however, is important.
+So distinguishing between short-term memory loss and dementia is important.

 Dementia refers to a loss of two or more critical brain functions, such as memory, judgment, communication, or reasoning that impacts the ability to function in daily life.
 While memory loss is often a major part of dementia, there are other disease processes and conditions that can cause memory losses that do not constitute dementia.
 Identifying the cause of memory loss is important as many are treatable and some are even reversible.